constellationdevs/tileSummary-connector/src/main/resources/connector.md

 ## Running connector locally
 - Build Connector -
-  - Download and install the "ServiceCommon" project from the developers portal documents and resources.
+  - Download and install the "ServicesCommon-2.0" project from the developers portal documents and resources.
   - Open Terminal/Command Prompt:
   - Navigate to the root of your connector project(directory with the pom.xml and src folder)
   - Enter the following commands: